Houston teams and athletes step up for hurricane relief

-Houston sports teams are pitching in to help after Hurricane Harvey.
+Alexander is not alone.
+Several sports teams and athletes have been pitching in to help after Hurricane Harvey.

-The owners of the NBA's Rockets, the NFL's Texans and baseball's Astros have pledged millions of dollars toward relief efforts.
+The owners of the NFL's Texans, MLB's Astros and NBA's Rockets have pledged millions of dollars toward relief efforts.

 Athletes are stepping up, too.
 Texans defensive end JJ Watt started raising money for victims and beat his original goal of $200,000 in two hours.
-He quickly beat his next goal of $500,000, then raised it to $1.5 million overnight.
+By Tuesday afternoon, money was coming in so fast that he raised the goal to $2 million.

 Watt, who is stuck in Dallas, talked about the campaign in a video posted on Monday night.
 He said he was working hard to make sure the money went directly to people in need, not to administrative fees.